liddiard/slack-meetups/README.md

 ## User guide for admins

 *Note: This section assumes an already-configured and deployed server.
-For deployment instructions, [see below](#deployment-instructions).*
+For setup instructions, [see below](#setup-instructions).*

 ### Add people to a Slack channel